B: Brown - Bullough

 George looked like his name: five foot eight and seventeen stone of fast moving aggressive bad temper in the ring.
 Worked for both Joint Promotions and Independent promoters in the 50s & 60s.
 Featured in bouts with Dennis and Jack Keegan, Jack Beaumont, Bill Coverdale, Jack Cassidy and was one of Billy Two Rivers first opponents in the UK.
 He had a series of bouts with another Red Indian, Chief Thunderbird who was based in Levenshulme Manchester that used to draw good crowds at local shows.

 George ran into health problems in his early middle age and died suddenly in the early 70s.
 Unheralded but a good, solid heavyweight who could give and take with the best of them.

-Brian Bullough adopted the ring name Arnie Bullough and his stature led to him being known as “The Northumbrian Ox,” a heavyweight working for independent promoters such as Don Robinson in the North East during the 1960s.
+Brian Bullough adopted the ring name Arnie Bullough and his stature led to him being known as “The Northumbrian Ox,” and “Durham Ox” a twenty stone heavyweight working for independent promoters such as Don Robinson in the North East during the 1960s.